Mike-Avrius/The-Last-Samurai/README.md

-# TopDownFinalPR 🎮
+# The Last Samurai 🎮

 A thrilling 2D top-down action game built with MonoGame and .NET 8, featuring intense combat, enemy AI, and survival gameplay.

 ## 🎯 Game Overview

-TopDownFinalPR is an action-packed survival game where you control a warrior fighting against waves of enemies.
+The Last Samurai is an action-packed survival game where you control a warrior fighting against waves of enemies.
 Navigate through dangerous zones, shoot arrows at your foes, and survive as long as possible while managing your health and ammunition.

 ### ✨ Key Features